Class of 2026 Catalog Administration Quick Links

 Clinical Education Site Compliance

-All fourth year EVMS students will be required to complete pre-rotation compliance requirements for EVMS and Sentara facilities before February 4, 2024.
-Students will be communicated with via Blackboard to facilitate completion.
-For electives taking place at facilities other than Sentara, students are required to complete all site-specific requirements a minimum of 45 days prior to the start of the elective.
-An email announcement will be sent out through Blackboard when the compliance requirements are available for completion.
+All fourth-year EVMS students will be required to complete pre-rotation compliance requirements for EVMS, Sentara and CHKD facilities before February 15, 2025.
+Students will be communicated via the VHS Student Onboarding team to facilitate completion.
+For electives taking place at facilities other than Sentara, students are required to complete all site-specific requirements a minimum of 45 days before the start of the elective.
+An email announcement will be sent from Student Onboarding when the compliance requirements are available for completion.

 Any student who has not completed the required compliance activities will be prohibited from starting their elective year and will be required to formally address the dereliction.
 This delay may impact your ability to complete the scheduled electives and may impact your ability to graduate on time.